 “I don’t think so,” Caines sits down.
 “They found what they wanted.
 Or the case for it,” he says, pointing to an empty case with an asymmetrically shaped recess.
 It looks like a distorted pyramid.

 “Where are the women you were looking for?”
-Christophe asks.
+Christopher asks.

 “We were looking for one, and we found two.”